VR-25/acc/README.md

 > Why, when and how should I calibrate the battery?

-With modern batteries, that's generally unnecessary.
+With modern battery management systems, that's generally unnecessary.
 If your battery is underperforming, refer to https://batteryuniversity.com/index.php/learn/article/battery_calibration .
 The calibration command is `acc -C`.

 > What if even after calibrating the battery, ACC and Android battery level reports still differ?

-It's an Android OS issue.
+It's most likely an Android OS issue.
 Refer back to `DEFAULT CONFIGURATION` (capacity_offset and capacity_sync).

 > I set voltage to 4080 mV and that corresponds to just about 75% charge.